-- No worker has symptoms of COVID-19. - The close contact work cannot be avoided. - PPE is present in line with the RAMS/risk assessment. - An exclusion zone for <2m work will be set up pre task commencement. - Prior to donning appropriate gloves, personnel shall wash/sanitise their hands thoroughly.
+- No worker has symptoms of COVID-19. - NEW ➤ A lateral flow testing programme is in place. - The close contact work cannot be avoided. - PPE is present in line with the RAMS/risk assessment. - Prior to donning appropriate gloves, personnel shall wash/sanitise their hands thoroughly.